Hot Cocoa Bar: How to Make an Easy Hot Chocolate Buffet is from Alison of Alison’s Wonderland Recipes.

 I’ll admit that I’m 100% guilty of drooling covetously over all the creative food and drink buffets on Pinterest.
 My favorites are the hot chocolate buffets.
 SO PRETTY!
 I’ve always been kind of intimidated by them though.

 So I decided to find an easy way to make my own hot chocolate buffet: one with all the beauty and half the stress.

 The best part?
 The setup can be as involved or as simple as you want.
 It’s up to you!
 You can tweak these hot cocoa bar ideas to be perfect for your needs, since one you set up for your family will definitely be different than one you set up for a whole party full of people.

 Guide to creating an easy and elegant hot chocolate buffet

-I recommend having two types: chocolate and white.
+I recommend having two types: hot chocolate and white hot chocolate.
 Stick with basic flavors, so the hot chocolate can be a canvas for as many flavor combos as possible.

 I made my own using a dark hot chocolate recipe from my blog (minus the Baileys), plus an easy white hot chocolate recipe from Gimme Some Oven.
 I stirred them up, put them in crock pots set to “warm,” and that was it.
 All done in under 25 minutes!
-(Nutella Hot Chocolate is another tasty option!)
+(Nutella Hot Chocolate is another tasty option!
+And so is Pumpkin Spice Hot Chocolate or Cinnamon Caramel Hot Chocolate.)

 These add flavor while also avoiding the need to wash a million spoons later.
 Try to choose stirrers that will go with lots of different flavor combinations, since you don’t want guests to feel limited by the stirrer they choose.

 I used three stirrers in my hot chocolate buffet: peppermint sticks, wafer roll cookies, and cinnamon sticks.
-One great advantage to making a post-Christmas winter buffet is that a lot of candy and cookies will be on sale!
+One great advantage of making a post-Christmas winter buffet is that a lot of candy and cookies will be on sale!

 Add-ins are what make each cup unique, so this is where you’ll want to provide the most options.
 Luckily, you probably already have a lot of them at home!